 Canada Emergency Response Benefit and EI

-The Canada Emergency Response Benefit (CERB) is a taxable benefit that provides $2,000 a month for up to four months for workers who lose income as a result of the pandemic due to job loss, illness, quarantine, caring for others (including children) and work disruption.
+The Canada Emergency Response Benefit (CERB) is a taxable benefit that provides $2,000 every four weeks for workers who lose income as a result of the pandemic due to job loss, illness, quarantine, caring for others (including children) and work disruption.
+The benefit lasts a maximum of 24 weeks.

-Applications open online and by phone on April 6, with payments to arrive within five days for direct deposits and within 10 days for cheques by mail.
+Applications opened online and by phone on April 6, with payments arriving within five days for direct deposits and within 10 days for cheques by mail.

 More information is available at www.canada.ca/coronavirus-CERB